Stamford Search

 1. Clarify The Hiring Objective

-Define the operational problem the role is expected to solve.
+Define the business problem the appointment is expected to solve.

 2. Calibrate The Search